koto-lang/koto.dev/website/README.md

 The main site is built with [Zola](https://getzola.org), installation instructions [here](https://www.getzola.org/documentation/getting-started/installation/).

+[NPM](https://www.npmjs.com) is used for tracking Javascript dependencies, with [Vite](https://vite.dev) used for bundling.
+Vite expects a recent version of [Node](https://nodejs.org) to be available.

 ### Playground

 The playground is built with [Trunk](https://trunkrs.dev), installation instructions [here](https://trunkrs.dev/#install).